ONSdigital/Statistical-Method-Specifications/MoR_methodological_spec.md

  This is equal to $N_{q,g,t}$  when $N_{q,g,t} ≤ 10$ or
  if trimming was not required.

-Recall that all unmatched pairs and zeros were removed before the trimming process, so the average ratio over the imputation group excludes these.
+Recall that all unmatched pairs and filtered out observations were removed before the trimming process, so the average ratio over the imputation group excludes these.

 #### 7.3.2 Construction Imputation Links